ngw/ngw.github.io/_posts/2012-3-24-of-foxes-and-bacon-an-ode-to-_why.md

 ---
 layout: post
 title: "Of foxes and bacon: an ode to _why."
+meta_title: "Of foxes and bacon: an ode to _why | NoFeed.org"
 description: "The one where ngw loves _why to the 'let's get married soon' level."
 location: Mantova
 hn: http://www.hackerne.ws/item?id=3746041